latilongitude/GNSS_FootballTactical/README.md

 ## Additional trial data

-To demonstrate the pipeline's compatiability with different sources, such as data from STATSports with converted timestamp.

-A giveaway dataset can be found in the following link [Positional_STATSports](https://github.com/latilongitude/Positional_STATSports).
+To demonstrate the pipeline's compatibility with different data sources, such as data from STATSports with converted timestamp, a giveaway dataset can be found in the following link [Positional_STATSports](https://github.com/latilongitude/Positional_STATSports).

 ## Support